 I received an interesting email this morning regarding the guarantee on a new fridge to be installed in the purchaser’s rented property.
 This issue would apply to any white goods appliance.

 I was told today at Currys that the manufacturer’s 12-month guarantee on a new fridge would not be valid as I was buying it for rented flat we own.
 They tried to sell me their insurance instead.
 Is this true?

-I can’t claim to be a consumer expert, but I would say no it’s not true at all.
-As long as it’s used in a normal domestic situation how can there be a problem?
-It’s just going to be plugged in and left running to look after a normal amount of food, just the same as all the other fridges they sell, and just the same as if it was going in his own home instead of his rented flat.
+I would say no it’s not true at all.
+As long as it’s used in a normal domestic situation, how can there be a problem?
+It’s just going to be plugged in and left running to look after a normal amount of food.
+Just the same as all the other fridges they sell.
+Just the same as if it was going in his own home instead of a flat he is renting out.

 I would like to give them the benefit of the doubt and assume they may be getting confused into thinking it’s going to be used in a commercial situation because the fridge is being bought by someone as part of their commercial business.

 But if it’s in a normal house, with normal people, there’s no logical reason why it shouldn’t be guaranteed totally normally.